lgsvl/simulator/Docs/python-api.md

 sim.weather = w
 ```

-Changing time of day allows to control wether you see day or night in the loaded scene.
+Changing time of day allows to control whether the loaded scene appears as day or night.
-To get current time read `time_of_day` property:
+To get the current time read the `time_of_day` property:

 ```python
 print("Current time of day:", sim.time_of_day)
 ```

-It will return float from 0 to 24.
-To set time of day call `set_time_of_day` method:
+It will return a float between 0 and 24.
+To set time of day call `set_time_of_day`:
 ```python
 sim.set_time_of_day(10, fixed=True)
 ```

 This will set current time of day to 10am.
-Optional bool argument `fixed` indices if simulation
+The optional bool argument `fixed` indicates whether the simulation
 should advance this time automatically or freeze it and not change it (`fixed=True`).

-## Helper Functionality
+## Helper Functions

-Simulator class offers following helper functionality:
+Simulator class offers following helper functions:

  * `version` - property that returns current version of simulator as string
  * `current_scene` - property that returns currently loaded scene as string, None if none is loaded
  * `current_frame` - property that returns currently simulated frame number as integer
  * `current_time` - property that returns currentl simulation time in seconds as float
  * `get_spawn` - method that returns list of transforms representing good positions where to place
    vehicles in the map.
-This list can be empty, it depends how map is prepared in Unity.
+This list can be empty, it depends on how the map is prepared in Unity.
 Returned
-   transforms contain `position` and `rotation` members as `Vector`
+   transforms contain `position` and `rotation` members as a `Vector`
- * `get_agents` - method that returns list of currently added agent objects with `add_agent`
+ * `get_agents` - method that returns a list of currently available agent objets added with `add_agent`

-To map point in Unity coordinates to GPS location Simulator class offers following two functions:
+To map points in Unity coordinates to GPS coordinates the Simulator class offers the following two functions:

   * `map_to_gps` - maps transform (position & rotation) to GPS location, returns same type as
     [GPS Sensor](#gps-sensor) `data` method